SparkCalcSparkCalc

 How is my monthly mortgage payment calculated?

 Your monthly mortgage payment is calculated using the loan amount, interest rate, and loan term.
 The formula accounts for the amortization of the loan, meaning early payments are mostly interest while later payments are mostly principal.
-Additional costs like property tax, insurance, and HOA fees are added to get your total monthly payment.
+Additional costs like property tax and insurance are added to get your total monthly payment.

 How does the loan term affect my payment?